 Alternatives to consider (if you want a different feel or finish):

-- West Elm Harmony Extra Deep — a plush, sink-in option if your priority is a soft, extra-deep lounge seat.
+- West Elm Harmony Extra Deep — a stronger match if your priority is sink-in softness and extra depth.

-- Article Sven — a classic silhouette with leather options if you want a more premium finish than typical flat-pack upholstery.
+- Article Sven — a more styled silhouette with leather options if you want a dressier finish.

 Pro Tips for IKEA Sofa

 - Try the seating posture in-store if possible.
-The difference between “low lounge” and “regular seat height” matters more than photos suggest.
+The gap between a low lounge sit and a standard seat height feels bigger in person than it does in photos.

-- If you’re buying for real life (kids, pets, food), prioritize a removable, washable cover—or at least an upholstery you can wipe down.
+- If kids, pets, or snacks are part of daily life, prioritize a removable washable cover—or at least an upholstery you can wipe down easily.

-- Measure doorways, tight stair turns, and elevators.
-Modular can help, but some frames are still bulky and heavy.
+- Measure doorways, tight stair turns, and elevators before ordering.
+Modular pieces help, but some boxes are still bulky.

-- Plan on extra pillows for SÖDERHAMN if you prefer upright support.
+- Plan on extra pillows for SÖDERHAMN if you prefer a more upright sit.

 - For sleeper use, think about frequency.
-FRIHETEN works well for occasional guests, but it’s not the same as a dedicated mattress.
+FRIHETEN works well for occasional guests, but it doesn’t feel like a dedicated mattress.

-- Use IKEA’s modular systems to your advantage: start with a sofa and add a chaise/section later if your layout changes.
+- Use IKEA’s modular systems to your advantage: start with a sofa and add a chaise or section later if your layout changes.

-- Pay attention to abrasion ratings and cover materials if durability is a priority, especially in high-traffic homes.
+- Pay attention to abrasion ratings and cover materials if durability matters in a high-traffic room.

-- Budget for delivery and assembly help if you don’t want to handle multiple boxes and heavy lifting.
+- Budget for delivery and assembly help if you don’t want to manage several heavy boxes.

 FAQs